berkes/postgres_key_value/README.md

 A few tools are included to prepare and optimize the database.
 Usable in e.g. your migrations or a deploy script.

+## PostgresKeyValue is not finished!

+Work in Progress.
+Here are some evident TODOs (will be moved into github issues later)

+* [ ] Fix glaring SQL injection holes.
+Use prepared statement or params to ensure clean input.
+* [ ] Determine locking and transactional behaviour: who wins on a conflict?
+* [ ] Add proper index to key.
+Introduce some benchmark tests.
+* [ ] Allow read-only setup so that e.g. workers can read but never write.
+* [ ] Allow "connection" to be passed in from ActiveRecord (and sequel?) so that users can re-use it.
+* [ ] Add tools to use in migrations or deploy scripts to setup database like we do in tests.
+* [ ] Add `key?()` api to check if a key exists.
+* [ ] Add `fetch()` api to provide a default and/or raise exception similar to ENV and hash.
+* [ ] Add a default to initializer for the entire store.
+Maybe with a block, to mimic Hash.new signature?
+* [ ] Add sanitizers and protection for the JSON de- serializers e.g. storage size or formats.
+* [ ] Allow JSON de- serializers to be dependency-injected instead of using `JSON.parse` and `x.to_json`.

 ## Installation

 Add this line to your application's Gemfile: